zenml-io/zenml-projects/llm-complete-guide/README.md

 If you run the pipeline using a cloud artifact store, logs from all the steps as well as assets like the visualizations will all be shown in the ZenML dashboard.

-### BONUS: Connect to ZenML Cloud
+### BONUS: Connect to ZenML Pro

-If you run the pipeline using ZenML Cloud you'll have access to the managed dashboard which will allow you to get started quickly.
+If you run the pipeline using ZenML Pro you'll have access to the managed dashboard which will allow you to get started quickly.
 We offer a free trial so you can try out the platform without any cost.
-Visit the [ZenML Cloud dashboard](https://cloud.zenml.io/) to get started.
+Visit the [ZenML Pro dashboard](https://cloud.zenml.io/) to get started.

 You can also self-host the ZenML dashboard.
 Instructions are available in our